anjanaw/leap-labs/README.md

 - Quality of the adversarial sample may be poor due to resizing
 - There is an option to use gpu when running on terminal with `--device`, gradio app will select gpu if available.
+- pgd-test.ipynb contains some of the initial explorations, now cleaned up.

 ### Updates
 - [01/08] Added ImageNet normalisation and tested on non-ImageNet samples